defeo/class-cost/mission-and-policies.md

 past two decades.
-The network created by the Action will therefore not only reinforce and deepen the existing research strengths of its proposers, but also facilitate a real and effective cross-pollination, with a lasting impact on European research in Mathematics and Computer Science and Engineering.
+The network created by the Action will therefore not only reinforce and deepen the existing research strengths of its proposers, but also facilitate a real and effective cross-pollination, with a lasting impact on European research in Mathematics, Computer Science, and Engineering.

 European industrial research and innovation capacities will be further strengthened by the Action's contribution to European and international